Zernach/dreamup-games-automated-qa/DEPLOYMENT.md

 - Implement cleanup job for old artifacts (>30 days)

 **Alternative: Cloud Storage**
-- Migrate to Cloudflare R2 or AWS S3
+- Migrate to AWS S3 or other cloud storage
 - Update storage adapter in backend code

 ---